Pope Francis insists Europe doesn’t have a migrant emergency and challenges countries to open ports

 In the years since, he has celebrated Mass on the U.S.-Mexico border, met with Myanmar’s Rohingya refugees and, in a visible display of his commitment, brought home 12 Syrian Muslims on his plane after visiting a refugee camp in Lesbos, Greece.

-While no migrants have spoken at any of the formal events associated with Francis’ trip to Marseille, many were closely following the pope’s words and deeds.
-Some living in the city, which has a long tradition of multicultural hospitality, said Francis’ call for charity and paths to citizenship gave them hope that at least someone in Europe was sympathetic to their plight.
+Migrants and their advocates living in Marseille, which has a long tradition of multicultural hospitality, said Francis’ call for charity and paths to citizenship gave them hope that at least someone in Europe was sympathetic to their plight.

 “It is a very beautiful opportunity for us,” said Francky Domingo, who is part of a Marseille-based association representing migrants seeking official identification documents.
 “We really want the pope to be our spokesperson to the politicians because the European policy on migration is very, very repressive for us migrants.”